 This Chorizo and Manchego Pizza is pizza with a Spanish twist, with manchego cheese, red onion and arugula.

-Homemade pizza night at my house has a new star!
-This Chorizo Manchego pizza was one of several different pizzas that we baked up this week and it was the clear winner.
+This Manchego Chorizo pizza was one of several different pizzas that we baked up this week and it was the clear winner.
 The flavours in this one were truly memorable and will definitely be one that we will make again and again.

 After the pizza comes out of the oven, a bit of fresh, baby arugula tops it off, for a bit of green and more Manchego shavings.